Rockville Medical Malpractice Lawyer

 There are many different types of medical malpractice.
 A misdiagnosis or delayed diagnosis can result in a person’s illness or injury not being identified and treated promptly.
 In other cases, a doctor may diagnose a condition properly but fail to provide adequate treatment.
 Surgical errors, birth injuries, and anesthesia errors are just a few other types of medical malpractice.

-Contact our law firm today for a free consultation.
+Contact our law firm today for a free consultation with an experienced medical malpractice lawyer in Rockville, MD.

 What Is Medical Malpractice?